 Meet Fast Forward’s 7th Accelerator Cohort:

-Ameelio – App that sends free letters and photos to keep incarcerated people connected with their loved ones.
+Ameelio – App that sends free letters and photos to keep people who are incarcerated connected with their loved ones.

 Climate Neutral – Software tool that simplifies carbon footprint measurement and certifies carbon neutral companies.

-Hopebound – Free teletherapy platform for low-income youth at higher risk for teen suicide and mental illness.
+Hopebound – Virtual therapy platform for low-income youth at higher risk for teen suicide and mental illness.

-Movers and Shakers NYC – Augmented reality curriculum of women, people of color, and LGBTQIA+ leaders designed to diversify public narratives.
+Movers and Shakers NYC – Augmented reality tools that write Black, brown, women, and LGBTQIA+ narratives into American curricula.

 Reboot Rx – AI platform that surfaces insights into generic drugs that have potential to affordably treat cancer.

-TurnUp – Mobile app created by and for young activists to efficiently organize.
+TurnUp – Mobile app created by and for young activists to organize movements and propel them forward.

 We’re honored to be supporting this cohort of tech nonprofits in the midst of a global pandemic, racial justice reckoning, and rising economic insecurity.
 It’s clearer than ever that we need our best tech applied to our biggest social problems.
 We hope you’ll join us in accelerating their critical work by attending Demo Day!
 Subscribe to our newsletter, What’s Good In Tech, to be the first to know when it’s announced.